Refugee Week Berlin 2025

 Refugees are not a Single Group

-We recognise that refugees and asylum seekers are not a single group and have different experiences, including because of race, class, gender, sexuality, age and immigration status.
+We recognise that refugees and asylum seekers are not a single group and have different experiences, including due to race, class, gender, sexuality, age and immigration status.